How 'Bad Medicine' Dismisses And Misdiagnoses Women's Symptoms

 On why some medicine affects men and women differently — and how that results in women receiving excessive doses of most drugs

 There are a lot of factors that go into these recognized sex differences in drug metabolism and response. ...
 Percentage of body fat affects it.
 Hormones, different levels of enzymes — all of these things go into it.
-But really, probably the most straight-forward [factor] is that, on average, men have a higher body weight than women.
+But really, probably the most straightforward [factor] is that, on average, men have a higher body weight than women.
 And yet, even that difference is not usually accounted for.
 We prescribe drugs based on this one-size-fits-all dosage, but that ends up meaning that, on average, women are being overdosed on most drugs.

 On the difference between how men and women experience heart disease

-Over the last couple decades, there's been a recognition that for the first 35 years we were studying heart disease, we were really mostly studying it in men.
+Over the last couple of decades, there's been a recognition that for the first 35 years we were studying heart disease, we were really mostly studying it in men.
 And so there's been a concerted effort to go back and compare women's experiences to men's, which has led to the knowledge that women are more likely to have what are considered to be atypical symptoms.
 [And] the only reason they're considered "atypical" is because the norm has been this male model — so, atypical symptoms, like pain in the neck or shoulder, nausea, fatigue, lightheadedness. ...

 Partly as a result of those differences in symptoms — which are still not always recognized by health care providers — women (especially younger women) are more likely to be turned away when they're having a heart attack, sent home.
 One study found it was younger women — so women under 55 — were seven times more likely than the average patient to be sent home mid-heart attack. ...
 Even if they're not sent home, you see longer delays [for women] to getting [electrocardiograms] and other diagnostic testing or interventions in the ER setting.